A Decentralized Content Registry for the Decentralized Web

 At each of its workshops since Oct 2015, COALA has had a working group on Intellectual Property.
 The goal has been to develop an IP protocol.

-Contributors to the IP protocol include (in alphabetical order): Juan Benet (IPFS), Constance Choi (COALA), Matan Field (Backfeed), Primavera de Filippi (COALA, Backfeed), Dor Konforty (Synereo), Trent McConaghy (BigchainDB, IPDB), Greg McMullen (IPDB, BigchainDB), Simon de la Rouviere (ConsenSys / Ujo), Diana Stern (Distributive).
+Contributors to the IP protocol include (in alphabetical order): Juan Benet (IPFS), Constance Choi (COALA), Matan Field (Backfeed), Primavera de Filippi (COALA, Backfeed), Dor Konforty (Synereo), Trent McConaghy (BigchainDB, IPDB), Greg McMullen (IPDB, BigchainDB), Simon de la Rouviere (ConsenSys / Ujo), and Diana Stern (Distributive).

 The group wrote this academic paper on how blockchains can support, complement, or supplement IP.